dpgaspar/Flask-AppBuilder/docs/security.rst

 ``previous_method_permission_name`` by ``method_permission_name`` and
 ``previous_permission_name`` by ``class_permission_name``.
 Then run security converge will expand back all permissions on all your Roles.

+:note: You should backup your production database before migrating your permissions.
+Also note that you
+       can run ``flask fab security-converge --dry-run`` to get a list of operations the converge will perform.

 Automatic Cleanup